fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/awards/count.md

 # Count of awards for Agencies [/api/v2/agency/awards/count{?fiscal_year,group}]

-Return the count of Awards under Agencies
+Returns the count of Awards grouped by Award Type under Agencies

 ## GET